RogueRope/SurvivalGuide/volunteer.md

 So we need you to lend a hand.
 Please consider volunteering at least 5 hours.
 If we do the math this should be the average amount everyone should volunteer.
 Please take into account that most shifts don't require constant work.
 For example a kitchen shift is usually counted at 3 hours, but most of it is 'being there'.

+There are countless ways to get involved, including:

+* Arriving early for build or staying after for clean up
+* Volunteering for a shift
+* Creating and bringing art
+* Running a workshop
+* Making music, a show, or a performance
+* But you can create your own way to participate!

 **The good shifts are gone the fastest, please sign up here:** [**https://angels.roguerope.be/**](https://angels.roguerope.be/)\*\*\*\*

 ![Be a great person and rise to the challenge.](.gitbook/assets/giphy.webp)